QBRC/THeta/README.md

 THeta
 =====
-Collection of scripts for running THeta.
+Collection of scripts for running THeta_Beta_0
+03